 Course Overview

-Cognitive-behavioral therapy for insomnia (CBT-I) is the gold-standard treatment for chronic insomnia.
-CBT-I for occupational therapy (CBT-I for OT) is a continuing education course designed to prepare the OT practitioner for the supervised delivery of CBT-I to adults.
-CBT-I for OT has been delivered to occupational therapists over the past few years in a face-to-face format by Aaron Eakman, Ph.D., OTR/L, FAOTA and Natalie Rolle, MOT, OTR/L. Aaron and Natalie are established occupational therapy researchers and clinical providers of CBT-I in the Occupational Therapy department at Colorado State University.
-From our face-to face course we have created a self-paced online self-study course that will impart essential understandings of sleep health, insomnia, and CBT-I. CBT-I for OT offers an overview of theories of insomnia, assessment and treatment techniques, clinical stories and a case study demonstrating how an OT can safely and effectively deliver CBT-I to treat chronic insomnia in their clients.
+CBT-I for OT has been updated for 2025 and offers an overview of theories of insomnia, assessment and treatment techniques, clinical stories, and a case study demonstrating how an OT can safely and effectively deliver CBT-I to treat chronic insomnia in their clients.
 CBT-I for OT highlights the unique role of occupational therapy in the ADLs of sleep participation and sleep preparation and offers evidence-based principles and techniques that can be adopted across practice settings.

 Course Framework

 Occupational therapy is uniquely situated to promote optimal sleep in the lives of those we serve.
 Given the prevalence of sleep problems, there is a great need to expand the profession’s role in promoting sleep preparation and sleep participation.
-This course has been designed to address this need though a comprehensive review of insomnia and its treatment using cognitive-behavioral therapy for insomnia (CBT-I).
+This course has been designed to address this need through a comprehensive review of insomnia and its treatment using cognitive-behavioral therapy for insomnia (CBT-I).
 CBT-I is the recommended “first line” treatment for chronic insomnia and is highly effective in reducing sleep problems and improving sleep health.

 American Journal of Occupational Therapy, August 2020, Vol. 74, 7412410010.